danesjenovdan/parladeploy/README.md

-# Parlameter deploy script
+# parladeploy
+A server that listens for webhooks and auto-deploys configured projects when changes are pushed to github

+---

-## Deploying
+## Deploying parladeploy itself
+1. On remote server:
-- Make sure pm2 is running on the remote (deployment) server
+    - Make sure [pm2](https://github.com/Unitech/pm2) is running on the remote (deployment) server
+2. On your local machine:
+    - Install dependencies by running `yarn`
+    - Check out the [`config.prod.js`](./config.prod.js) and [`ecosystem.config.js`](./ecosystem.config.js) file and configure it for your remote user, host, git repo, etc.
-- To setup the app on the remote server, run `yarn run deploy:prod:setup` on your local computer (if on windows run from cygwin, mintty, etc.)
+    - Run `yarn run deploy:prod:setup` from your local computer (if on Windows run the command from cygwin, mintty, etc.).
+This will setup the app on the remote server.
-- After that every time you make changes and want to update the remote, run `yarn run deploy:prod` (locally)
+    - Run `yarn run deploy:prod`.
+This will update the remote app to your current git ref and (re)start the deployed app.
+Do this every time you make changes to this repo and want to update the deployed version.

-## Setting up project to be auto deployed
+## Setting up auto-deployment for other apps
+1. On remote server:
-- On the remote server `cd` in to the directory folder e.g. `/home/parlauser/parladeploy/current`
+    - `cd` to the directory where parladeploy itself is deployed e.g. `/home/parlauser/parladeploy/current`
+    - Check out the configuration in `/targets/<app>/ecosystem.config.js`.
+If you want to deploy the app to the same machine that parladeploy runs on set the host to `localhost`
-- In this directory run the command to setup the project e.g. `yarn run parlanode:prod:setup` (this will setup the app to be deployed locally, on the remote server)
+    - Run `yarn run <app>:prod:setup`.
+This will setup the app to be deployed next time changes are pushed to the configured branch

+---

 ## Overview
 Expects webhook requests.
 Only deploys if branch is `staging` or `master` based on NODE_ENV.

 |NODE_ENV  |BRANCH  |
 |----------|--------|